 Many people, especially hard-working business people, lead pretty lonely work lives.
 After another 12-hour day, the typical entrepreneur isn’t exactly longing to hang with friends.
 Rather, daily stress and work travel make it difficult to connect with people, at work or even in the “real” world.

 But as most people will agree, human connection, not simply a good paycheck, is what makes life meaningful, and besides, the kind of connecting you get from networking is vital in unlocking new opportunities.

 So why not merge the necessity of making connections with the joy of sharing a meal in a cozy room that’s buzzing with conversation?
 In fact, why not invite to people you meet at your next conference over for dinner!

 Being a guest at a hosted dinner with people is one thing.
 But organizing the dinner yourself is an opportunity for both having a nice, relaxed time and networking on a whole new level.

 If you want your mastermind dinner to be memorable, a detail that makes a big difference is the size of your dinner.
 Four to eight guests is an ideal size, as fewer guests makes a dinner more intimate, giving everyone the chance to speak and be heard.

 And while a limited guest list is preferred, don’t let your dinner get too small.
 If you have only four RSVPs and a bunch of cancellations, you’ll risk making your guests feel awkward.
 On the other hand, more than eight people at a table can make a discussion difficult to facilitate, as conversations tend to break apart into several separate chats.
 Besides, hosting a large group will also cost you more.

 Need to know a little more about networking?
-This entire collection is available on Blinkist, as are an array of other quick book summaries that will teach you all the moves to making meaningful business connections.
-Head on over to Blinkist for a free trial.
+This entire collection is available at the Stairway to Wisdom, as are an array of other deep book breakdowns that will teach you all the moves to making meaningful business connections.
+Head on over to the Stairway to Wisdom for a free trial.